SamuelMwasya/snakemake_workflow/README.md

         "notebooks/plot-quals.py.ipynb" //instead of shell command , we use jupyter notebook intergration

 ```

+The above conda: envs/mapping.yaml contains the following tools/dependencies; and also the channels
 ```
-//The above conda: envs/mapping.yaml contains the following

 channels:
   -bioconda
   -conda-forge